Catherine is a homemaker, gardener, and writer who writes about home improvement, gardening, and science. Her day job is as a lab tech.

-As spring starts, here come the weeds and they are especially indiscriminate in where they grow.
+As spring starts, here come the weeds.
+They are especially indiscriminate in where they grow.

-In the past, I always raked, Mowed leaves always seemed to leave too much debris and was easily tracked into the house.
+In the past, I always raked because mowed leaves always seemed to leave too much debris and were easily tracked into the house.
 However, in recent years, I have come around to the benefits of mowing or mulching leaves vs raking.

 Requires more yard bags depending on the amount of leaves.
-I have used more than 3 dz bags in the past
+I have used more than 3 dozen bags in the past.

 The simple answer is an enthusiastic yes.
 Section by section.
 Once you have pooled all the leaves.
 The piles will truly be humongous.
 You might want to spread out the piles a little.
 For me, failure to do so resulted in a broken lawnmower.
 Luckily we had a backup lawnmower while the first one was in the repair shop.